-Make sure to prepare fixed space for ads when loading a new screen in your app.
+Make sure that you prepare fixed space for ads when loading a new screen in your app.
 Under certain conditions, such as very low signal strength or phone processing capabilities, ads may not load at the same time as your app content.
 In this case, ensure that ads do not cover or shift the other content to prevent accidental clicks.

 Ads should not be placed on screens that don’t offer any content

-If your app is automatically refreshing ads, make sure ad requests are not made when the screen is off.
+If your app is automatically refreshing ads, make sure that ad requests are not made when the screen is off.
 Also, if users navigate to and from pages with ads in an app over a short period of time, a new ad request should not be made sooner than the recommended 60 second rate.

 Integrate the latest SDK

 Request appropriate ad formats

 AdMob supports a variety of ad formats, so make sure that you request the correct sizes for different placements on different devices.

 Make sure that you use the right type of ad for the screen mode – landscape or portrait.
 For instance, placing a portrait ad when the app is in landscape mode may hurt the performance of your ads.
 Utilise smart banners (Android, iOS) to get the most appropriate ads for your apps.